richsoni/www-richsoni.com/_songs/benny-bet-his-wife-in-a-game-of-texas-stud.md

 Bonnie took the hand
 Of the man she truly loved
-And, she left that Willie Gold
+And, she left that Benny Gold
 Without even one last hug

 In his yard there was a garden
-And, Willie burnt it bare
+And, Benny burnt it bare
 Shotgun in the wagon
 He drove down to the square

 Mudd he had a hand
 of aces flyin' high
-He looked at Willie Gold
+He looked at Benny Gold
 Straight in the suckers eye

 His love was in the garden
 She rigged the deck of hards
-She knew Willie would bargain
+She knew Benny would bargain
 With the love that chained her heart

 Standing in the square